 Upper Lake Lafayette has a history of elevated nutrients, chlorophyll-a levels and microbial activity and continues to not meet the NNC.
 Fish kills continue to occur with the latest reported fish kill occurring in September of 2019.
+The E. coli water quality limit was exceeded during the 2nd quarter sampling event.
 Urbanized inflow streams combined with fluctuating lake volume exacerbated the various challenges that Upper Lake Lafayette continues to have.

-Figure 1.
+Figure 2.
 BOD results for Upper Lake Lafayette.